coderefinery/coderefinery.org/content/blog/2022-11-07-reverse-hybrid.md

 attend no matter where they are.

 But what do we lose?
 Do we lose interaction with instructors?
-As some upcoming posts on co-teaching and parallel chat will show, no!
+As our posts on [co-teaching](@/blog/2022-10-31-co-teaching.md) and [parallel chat](@/blog/2022-10-24-parallel-chat.md) show, no!
 When you get to these large courses, students can't interact with instructors without technology anyway.
-In-person interactions aren't as anonymous, so doesn't motivate all learners to be active.
+In-person interactions aren't as anonymous, so that solution doesn't motivate all learners to be active.

 And what do we gain?
 The course isn't bound to one location, literally anyone in the world can attend.
 There are high-quality materials that everyone can review afterwards, so that the audience has the time to relax and interact.
-By being able to scale up, we can have more staff, which allows us to interact more via parallel chat or co-instructors [links coming when posts released].
+By being able to scale up, we can have more staff, which allows us to interact more via [parallel chat](@/blog/2022-10-24-parallel-chat.md) or co-instructors.
 It's even possible to go as far as we go and make each course an international collaboration with local breakout rooms, and plenty of staff to manage everything.